 Strengths: 60 data fields per flight.
 150+ reports.
 40,000+ airports.
 Cross-platform (iOS, Android, Windows, macOS).
 Affordable (EUR 39.99-46.99/year).

-Limitations: The interface is complex and overwhelming, especially for new users.
+Limitations: The interface is complex, dense, and visibly dated, the kind of UX you push through rather than enjoy, especially for new users coming from modern apps.
+Onboarding is steep and the design has not meaningfully evolved in years.
 The pricing structure with Enterprise and Enterprise+ tiers is confusing.
 There have been community complaints about customer support responsiveness and bugs going unresolved.
-The brand went through a rebrand from “MCC Pilot Log” that left some users feeling burned — previous “lifetime” licenses weren’t honored.
+The brand went through a rebrand from “MCC Pilot Log” that left some users feeling burned, as previous “lifetime” licenses weren’t honored.

 Best for: GA pilots with Garmin avionics who want hardware-to-software integration.